Ireland Is Changing Mother - Couverture souple

 Synopsis

-Ireland Is Changing Mother is the latest collection from Rita Ann Higgins: provocative and heart-warming poems of high jinx, jittery grief and telling social comment by a gutsy, anarchic chronicler of the Irish dispossessed.
-This is her first new collection of poems since her Bloodaxe retrospective Throw in the Vowels: New & Selected Poems, which was reissued in 2010 with an audio CD of her reading her poems.
+Ireland Is Changing Mother is Rita Ann Higgins at her edgy best: provocative and heart-warming poems of high jinks, jittery grief and telling social comment by a gutsy, anarchic chronicler of the lives of the Irish dispossessed, before as well as since the demise of the Celtic tiger.
+This was her first new collection after her 2005 retrospective, Throw in the Vowels.

 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.